 Change in serum GGT levels: Seven studies had data regarding GGT levels.
 Six studies reported a significant decrease in serum GGT levels in those treated with SGLT-2 inhibitors (table 8).
 In the study done by Seko et al[16], there was an insignificant decrease in both the SGLT-2 inhibitor and DPP-4 inhibitor groups.
 The decrease in GGT with empagliflozin and ipragliflozin was similar compared to placebo and pioglitazone correspondingly while dapagliflozin was better than placebo.

-Change in hepatic fat: Kuchay et al[11] and Eriksson et al[14] evaluated hepatic fat using magnetic resonance imaging- derived proton density fat fraction (MRI-PDFF) (table 9).
+Change in hepatic fat: Kuchay et al[11] and Eriksson et al[14] evaluated hepatic fat using magnetic resonance imaging- derived proton density fat fraction (table 9).
 It was found that there was a significant reduction in hepatic fat in the empagliflozin arm compared to the control arm in the study done by Kuchay et al[11].
 In the study done by Eriksson et al[14], dapagliflozin or omega-3 carboxylic acid when administered alone or in combination reduced hepatic fat fraction significantly.
-When compared with placebo, only when both the drugs were administered in combination hepatic fat fraction was reduced significantly.
-Sumida et al[18] showed that luseogliflozin significantly reduces hepatic fat fraction using MRI- hepatic fat fraction (HFF).
+When compared with placebo, only the combination of both drugs reduced hepatic fat fraction significantly.
+Sumida et al[18] showed that luseogliflozin significantly reduce hepatic fat fraction using magnetic resonance imaging-hepatic fat fraction.
 Ito et al[12] and Shibuya et al[13] used liver/spleen attenuation ratio for measuring hepatic fat.
-In the study conducted by them, ipragliflozin was found to be equivalent to pioglitazone in improving L/S ratio while luseogliflozin was found to be superior to metformin in the same aspect.
+They found that ipragliflozin was equivalent to pioglitazone in improving liver/spleen ratio while luseogliflozin was found to be superior to metformin in the same aspect.

 Effect on liver fibrosis indices

-Ito et al[12] and Ohki et al[15] evaluated liver fibrosis using FIB-4 index (table 10).
-There was a significant decrease in FIB-4 index in the ipragliflozin arms compared to baseline.
-Ipragliflozin was similar to pioglitazone in decreasing FIB-4 index.
-Sumida et al[18] used both FIB-4 index and NAFLD fibrosis score (NFS).
-There was no significant change in both the indices.
+Ito et al[12] and Ohki et al[15] evaluated liver fibrosis using the FIB-4 index (table 10).
+There was a significant decrease in the FIB-4 index in the ipragliflozin arms compared to baseline.
+Ipragliflozin was similar to pioglitazone in decreasing the FIB-4 index.
+Sumida et al[18] used both the FIB-4 index and NAFLD fibrosis score.
+There was no significant change in either indices.

 Change in metabolic and anthropometric parameters

 Seven studies reported changes in FPG and HbA1c (tables 11 and 12).
-Majority of the studies showed a decrease in FPG and HbA1c.
+The majority of the studies showed a decrease in FPG and HbA1c.

 In the study done by Ito et al[12] there was no difference in the change in HOMA-IR in those treated with either ipragliflozin or pioglitazone (P = 0.401) (table 13).
 There was a significant decrease in HOMA-IR in those treated with dapagliflozin compared to placebo in the study done by Eriksson et al[14].
 Surprisingly there was an insignificant increase in HOMA-IR in those treated with either a SGLT-2 inhibitor or a gliptin in the study done by Seko et al[16].

-Six studies included data on the changes in lipid profile (tables 14, 15 and 16).
-There was a significant decrease in serum TG in two studies (Kuchay et al[11] and Ito et al[12]).
-Three studies exhibited an increase in high-density lipoprotein (HDL) cholesterol levels (Ito et al[12], Ohki et al[15] and Seko et al[16]).
-Most of the studies (Ito et al[12], Eriksson et al[14], Ohki et al[15], Seko et al[16] and Sumida et al[18]) showed no change in serum LDL levels.
+Six studies included data on the changes in lipid profile (tables 14, 15, and 16).
+There was a significant decrease in serum thyroglobulin in two studies (Kuchay et al[11] and Ito et al[12]).
+Three studies exhibited an increase in high-density lipoprotein cholesterol levels (Ito et al[12], Ohki et al[15], and Seko et al[16]).
+Most of the studies (Ito et al[12], Eriksson et al[14], Ohki et al[15], Seko et al[16], and Sumida et al[18]) showed no change in serum LDL levels.

 Five studies included BMI change (table 17).
 There was a reduction in BMI in the SGLT-2 inhibitor arms in all the studies.
 Empagliflozin was similar to placebo in reducing BMI whereas luseogliflozin was superior to metformin in reducing BMI.